-The total number of criminal code violations and the crime rate (violations per 100,000 people) are summarized for all Kitikmeot communities and the region as a whole from 2001 through 2022 (Figure 8.5-2).
-Between 2003 and 2012, criminal code violations in the Kitikmeot region remained relatively stable at an average of 2,400 violations per year, decreasing to below 2,000 violations in 2013 through 2015, although the number of violations varied year to year for each community.
-From 2016 to 2020, there has been a general increase in the number of violations in most Kitikmeot communities.
-In 2021, the Kitikmeot region had a 7% decrease in overall crime rate (Statistics Canada 2023e).
+The total number of criminal code violations and the crime rate (violations per 100,000 people) are summarized for all Kitikmeot communities and the region as a whole from 2007 through 2023 (the most recent year for these statistics was available; Figure 8.5-2).
+Between 2007 and 2012, criminal code violations in the Kitikmeot region remained relatively stable at an average of about 2,400 violations per year, decreasing to below 2,000 violations in 2013 through 2015, although the number of violations varied year to year for each community.
+From 2016 to 2020, there has been a general increase in violations in most Kitikmeot communities.
+This trend shifted in 2021, with a 7% decrease in violations, followed by a further 18% decrease in 2022.
+In 2023, the number of violations in Kitikmeot communities increased by 14% (Statistics Canada 2024g).

-FIGURE 8.5-2 CRIMINAL CODE VIOLATIONS FOR THE KITIKMEOT REGION AND BY COMMUNITY (TOTAL NUMBER AND PER 100,000 PERSONS)
+FIGURE 8.5-2 CRIMINAL CODE VIOLATIONS FOR THE KITIKMEOT REGION AND BY COMMUNITY

+(TOTAL NUMBER AND PER 100,000 PERSONS)